scmorrison/uzu/README.md

 ### Extended variables

-Uzu can be extended with external / dynamically generated data provided via a local `Perl 6` module.
+Uzu can be extended with external / dynamically generated data provided via a local `Raku` module.

 In order to inject external data into your project you must use the `PERL6LIB` environment variable when running `uzu`: